boream/vuex-jsonapi/README.md

 1. The library should be able to request any jsonapi server with several configuration files describing the models.
 The responses should be formatted for vuex latter using, as models define.
-The requests should be in the same way.
+The requests should be defined in the same way.

 1. The library offers two different APIs: **jsonapi** and **vuex**.
 Utilities to ease the use of jsonapi server implementation.